 Four weeks after the closing date, the results of the preliminary judging will be sent to all applicants.

 Together with the result of the preliminary judging, successful applicants will receive further information regarding the competition.

 On arriving at Ettlingen the applicants who have been accepted are asked to report to the competition office and to present a valid passport for their registration.

 The order of playing will be decided by ballot.
-The competitors must be present personally when the registration and drawing of lots take place.
+The competitors must be present personally during the registration and drawing of lots.

 Applicants who have not been accepted after the preliminary judging are not obliged to pay a fee.